IUD Insertion Workshop for GPs | 2021

 - well-developed speculum and bimanual pelvic examination skills,

-- have undertaken a Family Planning Certificate, or have considerable experience in women’s health and gynaecology in general practice.
+- have undertaken a Family Planning Certificate or Diploma of O&G or other equivalent qualification, or have considerable clinical experience in contraception and gynaecology in general practice.

-If you wish to undertake IUD Insertion Clinical Training, but do not have the requisite skills, it is recommended that you acquire these skills before undertaking IUD Insertion Clinical Training.
+If you do not have the requisite skills, it is recommended that you acquire these skills before undertaking the SHFPACT IUD Training Course.